Why blockchain-based social trading is poised to dominate in 2020

-- Traders with little or no market experience can make trades with confidence by copying more experienced traders (who have good success scores).
+- Traders with little or no market experience can make trades with confidence by copying more experienced traders (who hopefully have good success scores).
 While they trade alongside the pros, they can learn about analyzing charts and watching market trends.
 They don’t have to wait for a certain level of proficiency before actively participating in trades.

 Social trading essentially gives newcomers to online investing access to real-time market data and expert traders.
 Additionally, instead of just accessing the advice of one broker, users see the data and success rates of many traders.
 They can see how these pros have done in the past and compare their track records.

 These types of platforms are very helpful to newer investors who may not be able to tell good trade advice from bad.
-For expert traders, they have a new way to do business and the social trading platform represents a source of potential buyers.
+For expert traders, they now have a new way to do business and the social trading platform represents a source of potential buyers.

 Another positive aspect is the layer of transparency that’s added when using a social trading platform.
 That’s because traders who share their predictions have their success score, trade history and portfolio composition available on their profiles for all users to see.

 - Lack of trust.
 Yes, the trader’s profile lists their history and success percentage.
 But when they are wrong there is no true system of accountability.
 Now there are hundreds (if not thousands) of social outlets where you can copy trade.
-If you copy a trade and it goes bad, you have no recourse, you simply take the loss, after having paid for the prediction.
+If you copy a trade and it goes bad, you have no recourse, you simply take the loss, after having paid for the false prediction.

-- The fees vary widely and can be confusing to a novice.
+- The trading fees vary widely and can be confusing to a novice.
 Often platforms base their fees on spread depending on the coin.

 - Withdrawal fees can be significant when you want to take money out of the platform.

-- Banks hold the platform’s funds.
+- Banks may hold the platform’s funds.
 Since banks are centralized points of failure, they do not have the enhanced security for your digital assets.